bwmcadams/blog-old/_posts/2013-01-17-Distributing_Akka_Workloads_And_Shutting_Down_After.markdown

 }
 {% endhighlight %}

-Now we have an instance of `RoundRobinRouter`, spinning up and managing 5 identical copies of our `SampleProcessingActor` – and we can swap out the router type or even raise & lower the number of routees easily from our configuration.
+Now we have an instance of `RoundRobinRouter`, spinning up and managing 5 identical copies of our `SimpleActor` – and we can swap out the router type or even raise & lower the number of routees easily from our configuration.
 From our standpoint as a programmer, the `ActorRef` we get back from our router initialization is fairly transparent – messages we send to it get routed automatically to a routee, and replies can come back from those actors as well.
 This behavior is a boon for us, as it means we can begin sending messages to the router without worrying about any special instructions.

 Great!
 We now have a system for distributing our load.
 If we were feeling particularly adventurous, we could even combine routers with remote actors... but that's a different post, for another day.